IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 ### Unencrypted JSON Body Parameters

-- Include only one of the following valid options, as listed in the Body Parameter table: `email`, `email_hash`, `phone`, or `phone_hash`.
+- Include only one of the following four valid options, as listed in the Body Parameter table: `email`, `email_hash`, `phone`, or `phone_hash`.
 For the parameter you choose to test with, use the exact value listed.
 - Include the required body parameters as key-value pairs in the JSON body of a request when encrypting it.

 | Body Parameter | Data Type | Attribute | Description |